Table of Contents

 ./eol_check.sh --tag <tagname>

-Check operating systems
+Check other operating systems

 The endoflife.date website lists not only software products - among the list are operating systems too.